Animal Communication

 I have to admit, there are hard-a**es in the military.
 They love rules and regulations and love enforcing them without exception.

 But I found a different vibe that appealed much more to me.
 Teamwork.
+Collaboration.

 I learned about damage control repair parties on ships.
 They’re expected to put out fires, and control mechanical and electrical damage to keep the ship afloat and functional during battles or heavy storms.
 Whatever it takes.
-To learn more, read the U.S. Naval Institute’s article, Fighting for Survival.

-Animal Communication Teamwork
+Animal Communication teamwork

 Serious versus sense of humor